 The guides also contain advice to help tenants and private landlords to resolve common disputes in tenancies, such as rent arrears and anti-social behaviour, without the matter needing to go to court.

-Each of these guides includes advice on the new arrangements in the county court that will be introduced once possession cases resume on 21 September 2020.
+Each of these guides includes advice on the new arrangements in the county court that were introduced on 21 September 2020.
 These new arrangements assist landlords and tenants whose circumstances have been adversely affected by the coronavirus pandemic and help to manage the flow of new and outstanding cases in the courts.

 Updated to reflect the introduction of national lockdown measures and the extension of measures to prevent the enforcement of evictions in England and Wales, and to provide information about how these operate.

 Updated to reflect changes to the tier system and the introduction of a 4th tier from 20 December.

 Guidance updated to reflect the local restriction tier system that will be in place from Wednesday 2 December and to provide more information about how the exemptions to the restriction on bailiff enforcement operate in practice.